HKudria/HKudria/README.md

 - 👋 Hi, I’m @HKudria
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning PHP at TEB school
+- 🌱 I’m learnd PHP at TEB school
 - 🌱 I had been learning Java before
-- 💞️ I’m looking to collaborate on PHP company
+- 💞️ Work in Primesoft Polska Sp z o.o.
 - 📫 How to reach me herman.kudria@icloud.com

 <!---